 Family-Friendly Nightlife with Kids

 Hockey is big in the ‘Peg, and cheering on the National Hockey League’s Winnipeg Jets at a home game is one of the fun things to do with kids in Winnipeg after dark.
-Home games take place at Bell MTS Place (300 Portage Ave.), said to be one of the loudest arenas in the league.
+Home games take place at Canada Life Centre (300 Portage Ave.), said to be one of the loudest arenas in the league.
 The Jets' regular season runs October through April.

 AAA’s in-person hotel evaluations are unscheduled to ensure the inspector has an experience similar to that of members.
 To pass inspection, all hotels must meet the same rigorous standards for cleanliness, comfort and hospitality.
 These hotels receive a AAA Diamond designation that tells members what type of experience to expect.